Sebastianhju/Runeterra-5e/Runes.md

 ### Celerity <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/CelerityTemp.png" Align=left width=7% height=7%>

 Whenever you cast a spell you gain agility and movement speed equal to five time the spell level until the end of your turn.

+The first time you deal damage to a creaure during your turn, you deal 1d6 additional damage if you moved atleast 30 feet before you made the attack.

 ---